Is this program available in all countries?

 What products can I sell?

-Once you become an official G Suite Partner, you will be able to sell G Suite, G Suite Unlimited / Drive, Vault, Drive Storage and Google Messaging Encryption.
+Once you become an official G Suite Partner, you will be able to sell G Suite, G Suite Business / Drive, Vault, Drive Storage and Google Messaging Encryption.

 What segments can I sell into?